 - a.
 Fish must be inspected at regular intervals, at least twice daily, weather permitting. - b.
-Any welfare problems seen during an inspection by the stockkeeper must be dealt appropriately and without delay. - c.
-If problems are identified during an inspection, the stockkeeper must act promptly to discover the cause and take remedial action, in consultation with a veterinary when necessary. - d.
-Full records must be maintained of inspections, including: - 1. the time and date of inspection; - 2. identification of the person(s) conducting the inspection for each group of animals;
+Any welfare problems seen during an inspection by the stock-keeper must be dealt with appropriately and without delay. - c.
+If problems are identified during an inspection, the stock-keeper must act promptly to discover the cause and take remedial action, in consultation with a veterinary when necessary. - d.
+Full records must be maintained of inspections, including: - 1. the time and date of inspection; - 2. the signature(s) of the person(s) conducting the inspection for each group of animals;